 Going back to the movement though — the thing I enjoyed most about Journey — as in Flower, there were a handful of set pieces that really capitalised on it, my favourite of which was ‘surfing’ through the ruins of a shimmering golden city.
 I wanted more of that, in the same way that I wanted more of that level in Flower where you fly down a blustery canyon dotted with wind turbines.
 Another highlight came after the tedious ascent up the snowy mountain, the minor fall before the major lift — a seriously major lift — into the hurtling bright white light of the afterlife, or whatever it was at the end.
 When Journey opened up and embraced, in my eyes, its greatest strength, it was glorious, but those moments were infrequent and short-lived (and kind of had to be given how spatially immense they were), which is a real shame.
 If anything, they just made me want to fire up something like Pilotwings or SSX or Nights, and I haven’t even played those before.
 Some months later Zineth showed up to scratch that particular itch.
 Disappointingly, when I attempted a second playthrough to fly and glide effortlessly through the early stages with the greater pool of jump juice I’d amassed, I noticed that the length of my scarf had been reset and I would have to collect all the runes again.
 That was the last time I played it.

 But that’s the thing, Journey as a whole felt short-lived.
 It was still morning when I finished it and, while I don’t subscribe to the idea that games should be any longer than they need to be (on the contrary, I think most should be shorter), for me there just wasn’t enough in Journey to make me feel like… well, like I’d been on a journey.
 It felt more like a brisk jolly; a trouble-free and effortless jaunt through a number of (very) pretty environments.
 It was often a case of doing nothing more than trudging forwards, through sand or snow, with or without a chirping stranger.
-Without any concerted attempt to resist my passage, Journey’s journey felt limp and devoid of the sorts of emotions it was trying so desperately to illicit in me.
+Without any concerted attempt to resist my passage, Journey’s journey felt limp and devoid of the sorts of emotions it was trying so desperately to elicit in me.
 In truth, I’ve had greater and more gruelling journeys in a single session with Dark Souls and witnessed more compelling online and co-op elements to boot.

 Believe it or not, Journey did stimulate my senses; it was often jaw-dropping, and at times, yes, exhilarating, but as that initial wide-eyed wonder wore off there just wasn’t that much else for me.
 For some, wide-eyed wonder is enough, but I honestly expected more; more exploration and discovery; more challenge to give the journey some weight and significance and sense of reward, this could have taken the form of increased enemy encounters and some genuine puzzles, some could possibly have involved — even required — another player to help, opening up other routes and things to discover; mechanics to actively encourage companionship and teamwork, rather than haplessly bumbling around together as if it really mattered; alternative endings based on your actions, your discoveries, your route through the game and whether you finished it with another player, to encourage repeat playthroughs.
 And what about permadeath?
 A game of this length (and one revolving around reincarnation) would be a prime candidate for it.
 Imagine if enemies were deadly and had to be distracted by you or your companion to get past.
 Imagine how intense the journey would feel as you got further and further, the prospect of death threatening your every step as well as your companion’s.
 Imagine losing them at that late stage, but also imagine surviving and making it together against all odds.
 There’s a reason why Dark Souls does journeys better than Journey.
 That was the sort of game I expected and wanted Journey to be, but as I drew closer I realised it was just a mirage, an illusion, a tantalising figment of my imagination.